 The service-oriented economy of the region attracts more funding and more opportunities for financial firms to expand their footprint.
 Having these resources close at hand makes more companies and financial institutions want to do business in Dallas.

 Dallas also has the growing banking prowess to replace New York as a prominent financial center.
 These firms have built a base which will allow them to expand and grow to New York-sized proportions.
 The city has a number of prominent banks and insurance companies with large campuses.

 Insurance companies are an overlooked but particularly massive aspect of the financial sector.
 Both State Farm and Liberty Mutual, two of the largest insurance companies in the country, have expanded to the city in recent years.

 Certain sectors have established funding arms that will help drive more business and financial activity.

-For instance, the auto sector in Dallas hosts auto funding firms like Santander (a towering financial firm based in Brazil) and GM that can fund new car plants and retail space.
+For instance, the auto sector in Dallas hosts auto funding firms for good or bad credit like Santander (a towering financial firm based in Brazil) and GM that can fund new car plants and retail space.
 Banks and financial firms have also taken over the massive Dallas skyline.

 Companies such as Comerica Bank and Bank of America have bought and put their names on many of the tallest buildings in Dallas.
 This investment matches the earlier efforts of New York banks to dominate real estate and bring in more money for their local business ventures.